About Me

 Chinese CROs

-The major Chinese CROs have been conducting GLP toxicology studies for Western clients for already more than 10 years.
+The major Chinese CROs have been conducting GLP toxicology studies for Western clients already more than 15 years.
 To date, thousands of GLP and non-GLP studies from these laboratories have supported regulatory submissions – both IND and NDA – to agencies worldwide.
 The US FDA regularly inspects the CROs for GLP compliance and having a good FDA track record is essential when outsourcing studies to a Chinese CRO.

 Navigating the path to IND and first-in-man